Out of breath? Asthma? Poor stamina? Lactic legs letting you down?

 On Tess Graham’s Sports Performance Enhancement program using her own and Buteyko breathing techniques, elite athletes have recorded personal bests within 7 days of commencing breathing training.

-Chapter 20 in Relief from Snoring and Sleep Apnoea is devoted to improving breathing during exercise and sport.
-The book’s 5-day program is quick, easy-to-follow and effective.
+Lesson 11 in our Online Breathing Course and Chapter 20 in Relief from Snoring and Sleep Apnoea are devoted to improving breathing during exercise and sport.
+Our program is quick, easy-to-follow and effective.

 Run faster, Play harder, Recover faster, Outlast your opponents